Repatriation

 - copies of pages in your passport showing the period of validity and your personal data.
 If your family are travelling with you, you should also enclose copies of their passports

-- a copy of the final tax assessment from the Swedish Tax Agency for yourself and members of your family who are over the age of 18
+- a copy of the latest final tax assessment from the Swedish Tax Agency for you and those in your family who are over 18 years

 - written consent.
-If you have joint custody and the children are leaving the country with a parent, then the parent remaining in Sweden must give their consent
+If you have joint custody and the children are leaving the country with a parent, the parent staying in Sweden must give their consent

 - a copy of an agreement or payment plan if you have any debts

-- a copy of a decision or similar document that shows you have the right to reside in the country you are moving to (if you are not moving back to your country of origin).
+- a copy of the decision or similar that shows you have the right to live in the country you are moving to (if you are moving to a another country than your country of origin).

 How the grant is paid out